vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 * **GFN**: A Good for Normal order is an order that will only trade in a continuous market.
 The order can act like either a GTC or GTT order depending on whether the expiry field is set.
 * **GFA**: A Good for Auction order will only be accepted during an auction period, otherwise it will be rejected.
 The order can act like either a GTC or GTT order depending on whether an expiry is set.
 * **IOC**: An Immediate or Cancel order executes all or part of a trade immediately and cancels any unfilled portion of the order.
-* **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and does not remain on the book if it doesn't trade.
+* **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and is not placed on the order book if it doesn't trade.

 ### Market order
 A market order is an instruction to buy or sell at the best available price in the market.
+Because market orders can only use IOC or FOK times in force, they are never placed on the order book.

-#### Times in force available for limit orders
+#### Times in force available for market orders
 * **IOC**: An Immediate or Cancel order executes all or part of a trade immediately and cancels any unfilled portion of the order.
+An IOC order is never placed on the order book.
-* **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and does not remain on the book if it doesn't trade.
+* **FOK**: A Fill or Kill order either trades completely until the remaining size is 0, or not at all, and is never placed on the order book.

 ### Pegged order
 Pegged orders are orders that are a defined distance from a reference price (i.e. best bid, mid and best offer/ask), rather than at a specific price, and generate limit orders based on the set parameters.